Eager for calming news, investors look to earnings

 Imploding technology stocks and fears of a trade war have pummeled the market in recent days.
 Given the surge in volatility this year, there is no guarantee that worst is over.

-Analysts predict strong results when reporting season starts up next month, with first-quarter S&P 500 .SPX profit growth on track to be the highest in seven years, according to Thomson Reuters data.
+Analysts predict strong results when reporting season starts up next month, with first-quarter S&P 500 profit growth on track to be the highest in seven years, according to Thomson Reuters data.
 That follows a blockbuster fourth-quarter period, and recent corporate tax cuts that boosted forecasts for all of 2018.

 A robust earnings period would bring back the focus on fundamentals and possibly put a floor under prices, supporting views that the 9-year-old bull market will go on, strategists said.